Howl For Your Health Program

-For the sixth straight season, the Chicago Wolves are excited to offer “Howl For Your Health.”
+For the seventh straight season, the Chicago Wolves are excited to offer “Howl For Your Health.”
 This program challenges America’s youth, families and schools to incorporate physical activity into the everyday lives of students.

 Over the last 30 years, the obesity rate has more than doubled among children and more than tripled among adolescents.
 According to the Centers for Disease Control and Prevention (CDC), obese children and adolescents have a greater risk of developing bone and joint problems, sleep apnea, and social and psychological problems such as stigmatization and poor self-esteem.
 Obesity can also lead to other health problems such as heart disease, Type 2 diabetes, high blood pressure, and certain cancers.

 “Howl For Your Health” is designed to use Wolves resources to bring America’s sedentary habits to light and inspire changes that can facilitate a healthy lifestyle for students.
 This program uses activity charts, healthy lifestyle tips, and posters to create an environment of self-awareness in the home and at school.

 In addition to the activity goal charts, we recommend using a physical fitness test to help students see improvement in their fitness level.
 Five physical tests can be administered by the physical education teacher: shuttle run, sit up minute test, push up test, one-mile run/walk, and sit-and-reach.
 The students should be tested at the beginning of the program and at the conclusion to determine improvement.